buildwithgrove/docs/docs/supported-methods/polygon.md

 | `Polygon Mumbai (Testnet)` | poly-mumbai | 000F | -- |
 | `Polygon zkEVM Mainnet` | polygon-zkevm-mainnet | 0074 | -- |

+### Archive Data
+For Polygon we support Archival nodes.
+If you are accessing data from 128 blocks ago or earlier, please ensure to use Archival chain.
+This allows you to query historical data while also ensuring optimal performance.
+The supported methods for the archival chains are identical to their non-archival counterparts.

+### Supported Methods
+Supported methods are API functions specific to a given blockchain, enabling interaction with its distinct features.
 The following is a comprehensive list of our supported methods, along with brief descriptions to understand their purpose and functionality:

 | Methods | Description |
 | --- | --- |